nielswitte/OpenSim-CMS/README.md

 Also includes a couple of example scripts to be used in OpenSim in the assets folder.
 Such as the `presenter.lsl` which enables you to access presentations created in the CMS.

 The CMS is based on the MVC pattern and uses Apache web server with PHP5.4+ and a MySQL database.
-The API is based on the REST principle.
+The API is based on RESTful.

 ## Installation
 clone this repository in your www directory.
 For example: `/var/www/`.